haka-security/haka/doc/user/tutorial/filter.rst

 Haka allows to interactively debug Haka script file.
 A script containing a lua error is provided as ``tcpfilter.lua``.

-This script will filter will authorize only packets from/to port 80.
+This script will authorize only packets from/to port 80.

 .. literalinclude:: ../../../sample/filter/tcpfilter.lua
    :language: lua